Sakharayapatna

 Sakharayapatna is a panchayat town in Chikmagalur district in the Indian state of Karnataka.
+This town is situated in Malenadu region.
 The town is midway on Kadur- Chikkamagaluru highway; 18 km from Kadur, 23 km from Chikmagalur, 174 km from Mangalore, and 226 km from Bengaluru.

-The name of the town literally means "the town of the ruler named Sakharaya" in the Kannada Language.
+The name of the town literally means "the town of the ruler named Sakharaya" in the Kannada language.

-The region around Sakharayapatna is famous for producing juicy jackfruits.
+Sakharayapatna and the surrounding region produce areca nuts and jackfruits.